 West Darien Historic District, National Register of Historic Places

-Tagged as --MCINTOSH COUNTY GA--, © Brian Brown/Vanishing Media, Darien GA, Houses of Coastal Georgia, Landmarks of Coastal Georgia, National Register of Historic Places
+Tagged as --MCINTOSH COUNTY GA--, © Brian Brown/Vanishing Media, Darien GA, Georgia Houses, Georgia Landmarks, National Register of Historic Places

 I like it too!
 Another fine house for its day!!